OPEC Daily Basket Price Declines - UrduPoint

 OPEC Daily Basket Price Declines

-The Organization of the Petroleum Exporting Countries (OPEC) daily basket price declined to stand at 59.95 U.S. dollars a barrel on Monday, compared with 60.97 dollars the previous Friday, according to OPEC Secretariat calculations
+VIENNA, (UrduPoint / Pakistan Point News / WAM - 16th Oct, 2019) The price of OPEC basket of fourteen crudes declined to stand at US$59.62 a barrel on Tuesday, 15th October, compared with $59.95 the previous day, according to OPEC Secretariat calculations.

-Also known as the OPEC reference basket of crude (ORB), the OPEC basket is a weighted average of oil prices from different OPEC members around the world.

-Currently it averages the oil prices from 14 countries, namely Algeria, Angola, the Republic of the Congo, Ecuador, Equatorial Guinea, Gabon, Iran, Iraq, Kuwait, Libya, Nigeria, Saudi Arabia, the United Arab Emirates, and Venezuela.
+The OPEC Reference Basket of Crudes is made up of the following: Saharan Blend (Algeria), Girassol (Angola), Djeno (Congo), Oriente (Ecuador), Zafiro (Equatorial Guinea), Rabi Light (Gabon), Iran Heavy (Iran), Basra Light (Iraq), Kuwait Export (Kuwait), Es Sider (Libya), Bonny Light (Nigeria), Arab Light (Saudi Arabia), Murban (UAE) and Merey (Venezuela).